jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

               path: factor-token
 ```

-The first line of the spec we are telling our containers to use the service account we created.
+In the first line of the spec we are telling our containers to use the service account we created.
 About midway down is where the `volumeMounts` are specified.
 Here you specify the file path, and the name of the volume to be mounted at this path.
 One can mount these anywhere you prefer, I like to use `/var/run/secrets` because that is where kubernetes puts secrets by default.
-The last section at the bottom is `volumes` , which is where the projected volume is specified.
+The last section at the bottom is `volumes`, which is where the projected volume is specified.
 If you have not used volumes in a pod before it is important to point out that the `name` field under volumes will be the name that is to be used under `volumeMounts`.

-If you deployed a using [my example](https://github.com/jpweber/tokenrequest-demo/blob/master/client/deploy.yaml) you can confirm that the TokenRequest and service acount volume projection are working by checking the token file.
-This command will work for other deployments you will just need to modify the namespace, pod name and path to the token where appropriate.
+If you deployed using [my example](https://github.com/jpweber/tokenrequest-demo/blob/master/client/deploy.yaml) you can confirm that the TokenRequest and service account volume projection are working by checking the token file.
+The following command will work for other deployments, although you will need to modify the namespace, pod name, and path to the token where appropriate.

 ```shell
 kubectl -n token-demo exec -ti <pod name> cat /var/run/secrets/tokens/factor-token